You’ve heard this story before: the pressure on marketing to prove its value is at an all-time high, and it’s not getting any easier.

 Marketing organizations must focus on driving the discussion and setting the criteria for Marketing Performance for their companies.
-At times, marketers do a poor job of taking ownership and fail to understand the different layers and inputs that go into optimizing their team’s performance.
+At times, marketers do a poor job of taking ownership and fail to understand the different layers and inputs that go into optimizing their team’s performance on marketing campaigns.
 Instead, they take shortcuts or allow other people to define success.
 This common scenario leads to an underperforming marketing organization.

 To effectively define success and then beat expectations marketers must understand that Marketing Performance has two main drivers: Marketing Execution and Marketing Performance Management (see below):

-- Marketing Execution is all market-facing activities; ranging from over-arching global campaigns to individual field events.
+- Marketing Execution is all market-facing activities; ranging from over-arching global marketing campaigns to individual field events and digital marketing.
 Execution is the muscle behind everything the marketing organization does.

-- Marketing Performance Management (or MPM) s the processes, technologies and actions used by marketing organizations to plan marketing activities, evaluate marketing’s results against established goals, and make more impactful decisions.
+- Marketing Performance Management (or MPM) includes the processes, technologies and actions used by marketing organizations to plan marketing activities, evaluate marketing’s results against established goals, and make more impactful decisions.